BenjaminWheeler-OU/Light-Works/README.md

 </configuration>

 * now you can properly open your cfg file inside of SUMO which has all of the randomtrips loaded on your custom map.
+* Place all files generated from the previous steps inside the "data" folder within the repository you cloned.
+* Within main.py and learningAlgorithm.py change the source to your maps name.

 #### Compile for Production
 ```sh